Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/exterior.rst

 ********

 Exterior forces are applied to the vertices (and nearly exclusively to the vertices) of Soft Body objects.
-This is done using Newtons Laws of Physics:
+This is done using Newton's Laws of Physics:

 - If there is no force on a vertex, it stays either unmoved or moves with constant speed in a straight line.
 - The acceleration of a vertex depends on its mass and the force.